jhrcook/100DaysOfSwift/README.md

 **Day 47 - July 21, 2019:** I worked on the Plant Tracker app.
 I restarted the constraints by implementing them in code rather than the IB; I found using `SnapKit` **much** easier!

 **Day 48 - July 22, 2019:** I learned how to detect and react to an iBeacon.
+I also started the next project, a game called Swifty Ninja.
+I set up the app and created the first few functions.
+Nothing much to show except for the blank playing view.